hsadok/remotestatsclient/README.rst

         :alt: Documentation Status

-RemoteStats makes possible to inspect realtime information about a mremote machine using a browser.
+RemoteStats makes possible to inspect realtime information about a remote machine using a browser.
 This is the client to be installed in such machine.

 * Free software: ISC license
 * Documentation: https://remotestatsclient.readthedocs.org.